SenseStageTeam/sensestage_documentation/_minibee/installing-pydonhive-on-windows.md

 * Right-click on `XBee2.0.1.tar.gz`, in the context menu there should be an entry “7-zip”, select that and choose “extract here”.
 * Then do the same again on the resulting `XBee2.0.1.tar` file.
 Now you have a folder `XBee2.0.1`

-* Right-click on `pyserial.tar.gz`, in the context menu there should be an entry “7-zip”, select that and choose “extract here”.
+* Right-click on `pyserial-sensestage.tar.gz`, in the context menu there should be an entry “7-zip”, select that and choose “extract here”.
 * Then do the same again on the resulting `pyserial.tar` file.
-Now you have a folder `pyserial`
+Now you have a folder `pyserial-sensestage`

 ## [step 2] : open cmd.exe and navigate